 Today, the region’s spatial, socio-economic, and environment conditions reflect development paradigms that systematically have widened inequality among communities.
 This history, as well as emerging social science research, suggests that, absent systemic change, climate migration will further marginalize already disadvantaged groups.

 The question is not whether this region can adapt to climate change, but rather how adaptation for existing and future in-migrants can help repair past and current inequities.

-The types of questions we seek to address through this project include:
+Here are the types of questions we addressed through this project:

 - Should a community shift from septic systems to a larger wastewater treatment facility given growing flood risks or should households relocate from the floodplain?

 - How much land use and zoning reform is needed to adjust for managed retreat and relocation housing given movements within and among communities?

 - Should they prioritize farmland for agriculture, solar fields, or new and affordable housing?

 - Should communities upzone main street and urban core areas for denser housing to accommodate new residents, or will this contravene historic preservation and affordable housing goals?

 - Whose housing and infrastructure needs are prioritized?